Local Deployment

 Increase Docker memory limits in Docker Desktop settings, or add resource limits to your container.

-Clawdbot Docker Security Best Practices
+Openclaw Docker Security Best Practices

-Secure your clawdbot docker deployment:
+Secure your openclaw docker deployment:

 1. Use non-root user: Run containers as non-root (shown in Dockerfile above)